Levviata/Levviatas-Nuclear-Tech-Modpack/README.md

 8/10 A random bystander

-"I'm not even halfway through the modpack and I have completed over 300 quests already!"
+"I'm not even halfway through the modpack and I have completed over 500 quests already!"

 8.5/10 Impatient guy

 ## Features
 - 24 chapters with over +1540 quests with quality information and pretty patterns 😏

-- 162 custom recipes that implement new recipes, remove deprecated items, rebalances, QoL, and Nuclear Tech / Refined Storage compatibility.
+- 209 custom recipes that implement new recipes, remove deprecated items, rebalances, QoL, and Nuclear Tech / Refined Storage compatibility.
 Some notable ones:
   - Railgun and Deuterium Plasma Capsule
-  - Taint
+  - Coilgun
   - Lung Diagnostic
   - Mkunicorn
   - Double Barrel Shotgun (An Old Classic)